frrrt/demo-cms/README.md

 # Demo CMS

-This is a demo project to show some cool features of Payload CMS in combination with ChatGPT.
+This is a demo project to show some cool features of Payload CMS in combination with ChatGPT and a standalone NextJS Frontend.

 Notable features include: